Univalence and completeness of Segal objects: Associated completions and localizations

-Hence, the natural question arises whether univalent completion can be understood as the fibrant replacement in some homotopical structure on the category of fibrations in $\mathbb{M}$.
-Indeed, it may be interesting to note that both Rezk and Barwick first prove the existence of Rezk-completion in order to show that complete Segal objects are indeed the DK-local objects, in the same way we did in the context of univalent completion and BM-locality. \end{remark}
+Hence, the natural question arises whether univalent completion can be understood as the fibrant replacement in some homotopical structure on the category of fibrations in $\mathbb{C}$.
+Indeed, it may be interesting to note that both Rezk and Barwick first prove the existence of Rezk-completion in order to show that complete Segal objects are indeed the DK-local objects. \end{remark}